Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

+It is easily seen that this gives the usual notion of partial isomorphism when the indexed functions are graphs or other relational structures.
 With this, we are ready to define the bijection game on indexed functions.
-We define it very generally, parameterized by some set of bijections.
-We then specialize this to the case of symmetry groups in order to apply it.
 The game is played by two players Spoiler and Duplicator on a pair of indexed functions, using a set of \emph{pebbles}.
 During the course of the game, the pebbles are placed on elements of the indexing sets.
 Where it does not cause confusion, we do not distinguish notationally between the pebbles and the elements on which they are placed.